raspberrypilearning/scary-spot-the-difference/worksheet.md

 	from random import randrange
     ```

-1. Next you need to initialise pygame so that it is ready to be used.
+1. Next, you need to initialise Pygame so that it's ready to be used.
 As different monitors have different sizes, you need to find out the width and height of your monitor, and save them as variables.

     ``` python
 	pygame.init()